-(a) In the event an employee is unable to work because of illness or injury they will be entitled to a benefit of 75% of pay for a period not to exceed six months from date of absence (Short-Term Plan Period).

-(b) The 75% benefit may be supplemented in quarter day increments by the use of the following in descending order:

-- (1) accumulated sick leave credit under the old sick leave plan; - (2) Compensatory Time Off (CTO); - (3) banked Earned Time Off (ETO), excepting where scheduled in a shift schedule; - (4) vacation entitlement.
+- (a) In the event an employee is unable to work because of illness or injury they will be entitled to a benefit of 75% of pay for a period not to exceed six months from date of absence, (Short-Term Plan Period). - (b) 75% benefit may be supplemented in quarter day increments by the use of the following in descending order: - (1) Accumulated sick leave credit under the old sick leave plan; - (2) Compensatory Time Off (CTO); - (3) Vacation entitlement.